adonisdario/data-science/best-gk-2023-24/readme.md

 ## Outliers

-Looking at the chart of the best goalkeepers we can see that there are two that cought my attention: E. Martínez and M. Maignan.
+Looking at the chart of the best goalkeepers there are two that cought my attention: E. Martínez and M. Maignan.
+They were very good at one metric and very bad at the other.

 ![alt text](https://github.com/adonisdario/data-science/blob/main/best-gk-2023-24/images/4.png?raw=true)

+### Outliers Analysis

 - **E. Martínez** (Aston Villa): Low Save% but a lot of Goals Avoided.
   -   GK: 81st in Save% (66.2%) | 11th in Goals Avoided (+13.4) | 61st in Saves/90 (2.8) | 88% of 90s played